Tetracube-Lab-Red/.github/profile/README.md

 Welcome to Tetracube-Lab.Red, where a single developer's passion for enhancing everyday life through technology comes to life.
 This GitHub organization is maintained to share projects focused home and life automations.

-From smart home systems to productivity tools, you’ll find a range of projects designed to streamline and enrich your daily routines.
+From smart home systems to productivity tools, you'll find a range of projects designed to streamline and enrich your daily routines.

+## The concept of Hub

+The *Hub*, a buzzword repeated around all projects and services published in this repository, is the rappresentation of the hardware and infrastructure where all services will run.

+If you install the services on a RaspberryPi or in a cloud provider, these will be called hub.
+Around the hub you can install all, or some, services that you find in this organization.

 ## Licenses